reasonml/reason-react/docs/children.md

 };
 ```

-Then you can expect the user you pass you a tuple:
+Then you can expect the user to pass you a tuple:

 ```reason
 <MyForm> (<div />, <div />) </MyForm>